Intangible Assets Meaning

 This approach is mainly used on the assets which produce income or generates cash flow.
 Income approach converts the total amount to a single discounted amount for a particular period.
-Difficulty in this approach is to distinguish the cash flow which is linked to a particular intangible asset.
+Difficulty in this approach is to distinguish the cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. , which is linked to a particular intangible asset.

 #2 – Cost Approach

-Cost approach considers the historical cost and the estimated costEstimated CostCost estimate is the preliminary stage for any project, operation, or program in which a reasonable calculation of all project costs is performed and thus requires precise judgement, experience, and accuracy..
-It usually ignores the amount, time and the risk of performance of a competitive environment.
+The cost approach considers the historical cost and the estimated costEstimated CostCost estimate is the preliminary stage for any project, operation, or program in which a reasonable calculation of all project costs is performed and thus requires precise judgement, experience, and accuracy..
+It usually ignores the amount, time, and risk of performance of a competitive environment.
 This cost includes the new reproduction cost of the product and the current cost of a similar new property.

 #3 – Marketable Approach

 This approach is based on the value of the similar intangible asset.
 This market data is used in the income-based model as well.
-The direct market source is available on the internet. which is very useful to compare the market value.
-It involves buying, selling, leasing and licensing.
+The direct market source is available on the internet, which is very useful to compare the market value.
+It involves buying, selling, leasing, and licensing.

-The intangible asset on the balance sheet is one of the important part of the organization as they are the long-term assets which will be with the organization until the end of the organization.
+The intangible asset on the balance sheet is one of the important parts of the organization as they are the long-term assets that will be with the organization until the end of the organization.
 It is very difficult to derive the value of it as they cannot be seen or feel.
 It is very difficult to estimate or to value the assets.
-This helps the organization to internally develop the assets or acquire the assets from other organization or even can take those assets for leaseLeaseLeasing is an arrangement in which the asset's right is transferred to another person without transferring the ownership.
+This helps the organization to internally develop the assets or acquire the assets from other organizations or even can take those assets for leaseLeaseLeasing is an arrangement in which the asset's right is transferred to another person without transferring the ownership.
 In simple terms, it means giving the asset on hire or rent.
 The person who gives the asset is “Lessor,” the person who takes the asset on rent is “Lessee.” or rent.